-A permalink is a link to a blog post’s unique Web page.
-This is the link best used if you want to bookmark a specific entry.
+A permalink is a link to a forum thread’s unique Web page.
+This is the link best used if you want to bookmark a specific conversation.

 What is a trackback?

-A trackback is a link to a blog post’s unique web page which automatically notifies us that you have referenced it within your own post.
+A trackback is a link to a forum thread’s unique web page which automatically notifies us that you have referenced it within your own post.

 How can I find out more?

-If you want to leave comment on a Greenversations blog entry, the “Comments” link at the end of the blog text will take you to the appropriate comments box.
-But if you have a question about the blog itself, please contact us.
+If you want to participate in one of the conversations on this forum, the “Comments” link at the end of the blog text will take you to the appropriate comments box.
+You can also respond to a comment by clicking “reply” at the end of the comment text.
+If you have a question about the blog itself, please contact EPA for more information.
 Reporters, please send your questions using contacts provided in EPA’s newsroom.